HSF/hsf.github.io/organization/_posts/2020/2020-02-13-coordination.md

 Our timeline:
 * February - first drafts
 * March - incorporate feedback
-* April - consolidation and concensus
+* April - consolidation and consensus
 * 1 May - document ready for LHCC

 Outline - cross cutting topics like accelerators and machine learning; how could we best incorporate these?
 Do it area by area or have a general sub-section?